helloflask/flask-ckeditor/docs/plugins.rst

     If you create the CKEditor through ``ckeditor.create()``, the default value (``ckeditor``) will be used.

-Now you will find the ``Upload`` tab appear in image widget.
-Besides, you can drag and drop image directly into the editor area or copy and paste the image (CKEditor >= 4.5).
+Now you will find the ``Upload`` tab appear in the image widget.
+Besides, you can drag and drop the image directly into the editor area or copy and paste the image (CKEditor >= 4.5).

 .. tip:: Check the demo application at ``examples/image-upload/``.